sensu/sensu-remediation-handler/README.md

 severities    | |
 --------------|-------------------------------
-description   | A list of [check status severities][check-result-specification] that are allowed for the remediation action. required      | true type          | Array of integers example       | `"severities": [1]`
+description   | A list of [check status severities][2] that are allowed for the remediation action. required      | true type          | Array of integers example       | `"severities": [1]`